KiiCorp/GCMPluginForUnity/README.md

       |                        |
       +------------------------+
                   |
                   | 1.
-Push Notification from Google server.
+Push Notification from Google server
                   |
     +-------------+---------------+---------------------------------------------------------------+
     |             |               |                                                               |